Posts

 Image

-The Prison Healer Blurb In the ten years since she arrived at Zalindov, Kiva has learned how to survive.
+THE PRISON HEALER In the ten years since she arrived at Zalindov, Kiva has learned how to survive.
 She has rules, and she holds to them: keep her head down, don't make any attachments, and most importantly, hold onto hope.
 Hope is key.
 Zalindov may be the world's most brutal prison, but as long as she believes her family is still out there and coming for her, Kiva can survive.
 Kiva works as the prison's healer, a position given to her five years ago after the unfortunate demise of the last healer.
 She may be only seventeen, but she knows her breaths are numbered.
 Only the occasional coded note, slipped into the pockets of new inmates, keeps her going.
 But when a new inmate arrives unconscious and deathly ill, everything changes.
 The Rebel Queen herself is thrust into Kiva's care, and she's been scheduled to face the infamously deadly Trial by Ordeal.
-Along with the queen comes a new message: Kiva must keep the Rebel Queen alive until her family comes.
-With the
+Along with the queen comes a new message: Kiva must keep the Rebel Queen...

 Everyone Dies Famous in a Small Town / Bonnie-Sue Hitchcock / Book Review